A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Methods

-We compare the representation ability of random frequencies (RNDF) and learnable frequencies (LRNF) by examining the errors in reconstructing the input TD series.
-The top frequency (TOPF) components obtained by DCT are also included as a high baseline.
-For RNDF and TOPF, the TD series is reconstructed using IDCT, while a learned linear projection is used for LRNF.
-From the results shown in Figure \ref{FIG_CDCT}, the LRNF representation retains significantly more information from the input compared to RNDF when the number of components is the same.
-LRNF also outperforms TOPF.
-Although the improvement is marginal for some datasets and settings, the computational cost to learn frequencies is negligible in the training of JTFT.
+We compare the representation ability of learnable (LRN), low (LOW), and random (RND) frequencies by examining the errors in reconstructing the input TD series.
+For random and low frequencies, the TD series is reconstructed using IDCT, while a learned linear projection is used for learnable frequencies.
+From the results shown in Figure \ref{FIG_CDCT}, the learnable frequencies representation retains significantly more information from the input compared to random and low frequencies when the number of components is the same.
+It's worth noting that lossless data representations of the inputs are unnecessary because insignificant frequency components often have higher noise levels and may be detrimental for prediction.
+Although the representational ability of low frequencies may be close to that of learnable frequencies when the number of components is large, the latter are more effective at obtaining a sparse FD representation with fewer components that retains the important information.